Physiotherapy Internships in Cambodia

 Interning Abroad on a Physiotherapy Placement in Cambodia

 We offer a variety of placements for students with different experience levels.
 If you have studied for at least a year, you will have the opportunity to work at a centre that cares for babies and children who have a variety of physical or mental disabilities.
-The centre is home to orphans, abandoned babies, and children from the city and other provinces, and the children here are vulnerable and require constant care.
+The centre accommodates children from the city and other provinces, most of whom are vulnerable and require constant care.
 It is important that you have a positive attitude and a willingness to help disabled children.

 The physiotherapy department at the centre has a basic schedule for the children, allowing them to have quality time in the physiotherapy room as often as possible.
 Each child has different needs: some are learning to walk while others suffer from muscular problems.
 Other children need to have their joints massaged regularly to maintain their physical health.
 Extra help from interns with these tasks will allow more children to use the room and get treatment on a regular basis.
 The physiotherapy room is relatively well equipped by Cambodian standards, with a variety of equipment including cushions, balls, mats, and specialized chairs.